 - Our Financial Aid counselors are available to help you explore these options at (503) 375-7006 or email@example.com.

 We accept personal checks, cashier checks and money orders for tuition and fee payments that are given in person at the Student Accounts Office on campus or mailed to Corban University c/o Student Accounts, 5000 Deer Park Dr. SE, Salem, OR 97317.
 Make checks payable to Corban University.
 Please list the account name and student ID# in the memo line of your check.

 Electronic Check Payments (E-Checks)

 When you choose to pay via electronic check through your secure student portal, you will provide your bank ABA routing number in addition to your bank account number.
 There is no fee for payments of this type.

 If your financial aid award exceeds your cost of tuition, fees, and books, you may be eligible to receive excess funds.
-When funds post to your account, Student Financial Services will audit your account and automatically refund excess funds within 14 days of the funds being posted.
-Refunds are processed via check and will be available to be picked up in the Student Financial Services office or will be mailed to the address on record.
+When funds post to your account, Student Accounts will audit your account and automatically refund excess funds within 14 days of the funds being posted.
+Refunds are processed via check and will be available to be picked up in the Student Accounts office or will be mailed to the address on record.
 Please allow the full 14 days for processing before calling to check the status of your refund.

 Outstanding Student Account Balance